Patricia Bernstein

 Patricia Bernstein (née Hoffman; born in 1944) is an American writer and public relations expert.
-She is best known for her books Ten Dollars to Hate: The Texas Man Who Fought the Klan and The First Waco Horror: the Lynching of Jesse Washington and the Rise of the NAACP.
+She is best known for her books Ten Dollars to Hate: The Texas Man Who Fought the Klan, The First Waco Horror: The Lynching of Jesse Washington and the Rise of the NAACP, and debut novel, A Noble Cunning: The Countess and the Tower.

 Biography

 A native Texan, Patricia Bernstein was born in El Paso and grew up in Dallas.
 She graduated from Smith College with a Degree of Distinction in American studies, having studied with such prominent academics as historian Arthur Mann, Cervantes authority Juan Bautista Avalle-Arce, and literary scholar Daniel Aaron.
 She was named to Phi Beta Kappa during her junior year at Smith.
 Most of her college education was supported by a generous scholarship from Procter & Gamble.
 She subsequently audited courses at Rice University in Latin and medieval history.

 Bernstein started her own public relations firm in Houston in 1983.
-The firm has now been in business for over 30 years.
+The firm has now been in business for over 40 years.

 She is also a writer and historian, who has published numerous newspaper and magazine articles in media as diverse as Smithsonian, Texas Monthly and Cosmopolitan.
-She has published two books.
+She has published four books.
 Her first book, Having a Baby: Mothers Tell Their Stories, a collection of first-person childbirth experiences from the 1890s to the 1990s, was published by Pocket Books, a division of Simon & Schuster.

-In 2005, Bernstein's second book, The First Waco Horror: the Lynching of Jesse Washington and the Rise of the NAACP, was published by Texas A&M University Press.
+In 2005, Bernstein's second book, The First Waco Horror: The Lynching of Jesse Washington and the Rise of the NAACP, was published by Texas A&M University Press.
 The book tells the story of the lynching of Jesse Washington in Waco in 1916, how the lynching affected the growth of the fledgling National Association for the Advancement of Colored People (NAACP), and how a young women's suffrage activist was drafted by the NAACP to go to Waco and investigate the lynching.